Kimonae/Kimonae/README.md

 **Kimonae/Kimonae** is a boy !
 REALLY !
 Here are some informations from myself:

-- 🔭 I’m currently working on Java
+- 🔭 I’m currently working on Java, html, css, bash, php / javascript.
+Sometimes c++ / c#
 - 🌱 I’m currently learning Java
 - 💬 Ask me about a project, a game or just in computer science.
 - 📫 How to reach me: With a cake it's okay.
 Give me food xD